 Up to five scholarships, worth up to 75% of tuition fees, are now also available for those entering the Sixth Form.

 Awards are made without regard to parental income and in value represent a percentage of the school fees.

-In addition five sponsored places are available for entry into Reception in 2017 and 2018.
+In addition five sponsored places are available for entry into Reception in 2019.
 More details are given below.